-Dr David Griffiths, Reader in Archaeology at Oxford University and Course Director sums up the course as follows:
+Prof David Griffiths, Professor of Archaeology at Oxford University and founder of the MSc course sums up its aims as follows:

 Oxford is a wonderful place to study and it has unrivalled facilities.
-We have been running this part-time masters course successfully for thirteen years.
-The overwhelming response gained from our students is one of satisfaction, enjoyment and fulfilment.
-We have brought together a good balance of men and women, older and younger students, historic environment professionals and those with a personal or community interest in the subject.
+We have been running this part-time masters course successfully for over twenty years (its first intake was in October 2002).
+The overwhelming response gained from our students over the years is one of satisfaction, enjoyment and fulfilment.
+We have brought together a good balance of recent graduates, older and younger students, historic environment professionals and those with a personal or community interest in the subject.
 We have had some great field experiences and outstanding seminars.
 Although the coursework requires a solid commitment from you over two years, the course atmosphere is informal and friendly, and we aim to support every student with ideas, guidance and encouragement.

 The MSc in Applied Landscape Archaeology is a part-time modular course over two years, leading to an Oxford University Postgraduate Degree in Archaeology.
 Students become fully matriculated members of Oxford University during their period of registration, and therefore also become a member of a college.
 The course is designed for the needs of students who wish to study part-time and this includes those who are in full-time employment.
 Those with a personal or professional interest in landscape archaeology are welcome to apply.